Skip to Content

 How can Physiotherapy Help Someone with a Disability?

 It can be a common misconception that physiotherapy is useful only to people recovering from an illness or injury.
-However, physiotherapy is ideal for supporting people with disabilities to participate in physical activities that they’re interested in.
+However, physiotherapy isn’t just about physical movement or pain management—it’s about helping people participate fully in life.
+Whether an individual needs support with:

-The NDIS brings an opportunity for physiotherapists to support people with non-physical conditions.
-For example, people diagnosed with Autism or psychosocial or intellectual disabilities can benefit from physiotherapy.
-The possibilities are endless, but supporting a child with autism to ride a bike, for example, can positively impact their ability to socialise, make friends and set up healthy exercise practices for life.
+The NDIS enables physiotherapists to support people with non-physical conditions, helping them fully participate in everyday life.
+For instance, individuals with autism, psychosocial, or intellectual disabilities can benefit from physiotherapy.
+The possibilities are endless.
+For example, teaching a child with autism to ride a bike can enhance their social skills, build friendships, and encourage healthy exercise habits for life.

 How do you Support a Person with a Disability?

-• Tailoring exercises help to someone’s mobility, skill level, muscle strength, flexibility, and fitness so that they can achieve their goals.
+• Tailoring exercises can help people achieve their goals by improving their mobility, skill level, muscle strength, flexibility, and fitness

 • Supporting people with disabilities to access sports, or recreation opportunities in the community, such as team sports, PE lessons at school, local community classes or gym programs to increase social participation, physical health and well-being.